Oceanestars/CSCI-2400/Bomb-Lab/Bomb Lab Explanation.md

 I will attach the handout I received to this repository.
 First and foremost you need to get your own bomb through a server and every bomb is unique however sometimes some bombs have similar “logic” or “answer”.
 Before you dive in the phases you need to have some debugging skills.
-In this particular bomb I will be using GDB and I will also attach a nice GDB cheat sheet
+In this particular bomb I will be using GDB and I will also attach a nice GDB cheat sheet.
 IMPORTANT: Don’t forget to set a breakpoint at explode_bomb.